moby/moby/man/docker-run.1.md

 The **-t** option is incompatible with a redirection of the docker client standard input.

+**--tmpfs**=[] Create a tmpfs mount

+   Mount a temporary filesystem (`tmpfs`) mount into a container, for example:

+   $ docker run -d --tmpfs /tmp:rw,size=787448k,mode=1777 my_image

+   This command mounts a `tmpfs` at `/tmp` within the container.
+The mount copies the underlying content of `my_image` into `/tmp`.
+For example if there was a directory `/tmp/content` in the base image, docker will copy this directory and all of its content on top of the tmpfs mounted on `/tmp`.
+The supported mount options are the same as the Linux default `mount` flags.
+If you do not specify any options, the systems uses the following options:
+`rw,noexec,nosuid,nodev,size=65536k`.

 **-u**, **--user**=""
    Sets the username or UID used and optionally the groupname or GID for the specified command.